Vyral/base-template/_posts/2018-11-27-changing-the-retirement-plan-game-with-select-retirement-plans.md

 We’ve created the Select Family Retirement Plans program, which is designed to minimize the workload and the liability associated with offering a 401(k) or 403(b) plan.
 By reducing the administrative burdens, we allow you to focus on improving employee savings and investment behaviors through a robust education campaign, which can help them improve their retirement.

-Employers who choose to adopt of the Select pool their retirement plan assets together into what is known as an open Multiple Employer Plan (MEP).
+Employers who choose to adopt one of this program's plans pool their retirement plan assets together into what is known as an open Multiple Employer Plan (MEP).
 In this structure, we greatly streamline the plan oversight and administrative process.

 {% include pullquote.html %}

 Before, to have similar benefits, employees had to be a part of an industry association.
 Now, however, we can make this available to any employer with over $2 million in assets.

-**So why choose the Select Retirement Plans?**
+**So why choose the Select Retirement Plans program?**

-The select retirement plans have many benefits, but employers are most thrilled with being able to outsource the vast majority of administrative tasks and fiduciary liability.
+It has many benefits, but employers are most thrilled with being able to outsource the vast majority of administrative tasks and fiduciary liability.
 The program eliminates the costly staff hours associated with investment meetings and the associated liability, while still allowing you to control all your plan design provisions.
 We also offer seamless payroll integration and full fee transparency.

 **How do you get started?**